 Among other benefits, eating grapes has proven to reduce your risk of cancer.
 Research has shown that grape extracts can block the growth and spread of breast cancer cells.
 Another research said that eating 1 pound of grapes per day for two weeks can lower markers of colon cancer risk.
 So load up on grapes the next time you go grocery shopping at the supermarket!

 Did you know that honey can be used as medicine?
 Especially when it is mixed with hot water, it becomes the best remedy for diarrhea!

 It is also no secret that honey contains many other beneficial plant compounds.
 Researchers believe that honey has antioxidant power, which has proven to reduce the risks of heart attacks, cancer, strokes, and high blood pressure.

 Interestingly, ever since the era of ancient Egypt, honey is believed to have the power to heal wounds and burns.
 It can be also used to treat diabetic foot ulcers, which are known to lead to foot amputation.
 According to various kinds of research, the healing powers of honey comes from its antibacterial and anti-inflammatory properties.

 The Prophet Muhammad (S.A.W) loved melon.
-And melon contains a high content of carotenoids - an element which is essential to prevent cancer and lower the risk of lung cancer.
+And melon contains a high content of carotenoids - an element that is essential to prevent cancer and lower the risk of lung cancer.
 If consumed regularly, melon can kill cancer seeds in your body.